linode/apl-docs/docs/ee-configuring-secrets.md

 ### 3. TLS

 Deploy a kubernetes TLS secret.
 The three fields here should correspond with the properties as named in the vault secret registered with the same name.
-The "ca" field is optional and can be used to provide the certicate authority (for mTLS).
+The "ca" field is optional and can be used to provide the certificate authority (for mTLS).

 | Setting | Description                                    |
 | ------- | ---------------------------------------------- |